studiokicobi/wednesday-the-raven/chapters/chapter-18.md

 Ella looked up at the mouse with sad eyes.

 “Huh,” said Hurricane.
-“Would you look at that...scarf.
+“Would you look at that—scarf.
 Lovely scarf.”

 Ella tugged halfheartedly at her scarf.

 “It’s a very blue scarf,” said Hurricane.
-“Anyway, have you seen a key?”
+“Have you seen a key?”

 Ella stared at the mouse for a moment.
 She pointed to where the key hung near the door.